ylhyra/ylhyra_content/not_data/content/explanations/Cases/List_of_noun_declension_patterns.md

 Additional letter:

-*drykkur, lækur, verkur, veggur, bekkur, verkur, fótleggur, handleggur (j)
+*drykkur, lækur, verkur, veggur, bekkur, fótleggur, handleggur (j)

 In the singular, this is the same pattern as "matur".